joashxu/streetview-video/README.md

 # Streetview-Video

-This is a small command line tool using Google Street View API, that takes in a start & desitination, then compile Street view images into a short video.
+This is a small command line tool using Google Street View API, that takes in a start & destination, then compile Street view images into a short video.

 Requirements: